IntegraSDL/pygats/docs/source/index.rst

-$project
+pyGATs
 ========

 **This library is in development process.
 API is not stabilized yet.
 It will be completly changed soon.**

-$project is python3 library which combines power of pyautogui, opencv, tesseract, markdown and other staff to automate end-to-end and exploratorytesting.
+pyGATs tis python3 library which combines power of pyautogui, opencv, tesseract, markdown and other staff to automate end-to-end and exploratorytesting.

 This library might be used to automate testing process with Xvbf and docker.

-$project depends on pyautogui, pytesseract, opencv and others.
+pyGATs depends on pyautogui, pytesseract, opencv and others.
 Please see section dependencies in pyproject.toml file., by providing a basic explanation of how to do it easily.

 Look how easy it is to use:

-    import project
+    import pygats
     # Get your stuff done
-    project.do_stuff()
+    pygats.do_stuff()

 Features
 --------